What is Myopia?

 Symptoms of Myopia

 Blurry vision can be a sign of myopia.
-This occurs because the elongated shape of the eye causes light rays to bend (refract) inaccurately.
+It occurs because the elongated shape of your eye causes light rays to bend (refract) inaccurately.
 Instead of focusing an image on the retina, the eye focuses the image in front of the retina.
-The projection of the image “comes up short” of where it should, and this is why another term for myopia is shortsightedness.
-A person who has myopia may experience no vision problems while using the computer or reading, but distant objects appear blurry (x).
+The projection of the image “comes up short” of where it should, and therefore another term for myopia is shortsightedness.
+You can have myopia and may experience no vision problems while using the computer or reading, but distant objects appear blurry. (x)

 - Need to sit closer to the front of the classroom or screen